rebecca-owen/easyskim/README.md

 ### Installation
 Installation requires Python 2.7+ and pip.
 Mendeley Client ID and Secret can be obtained from [Mendeley Dev](http://dev.mendeley.com/) and must be exported as variables before launching the app, where < > are replaced by the values you receive from the website.
+For the "Redirect URL", use a local host such as ```http://localhost:5000/oauth``` and then click "Generate Secret".
+The name and description is anything of your choice.

 ```